superduper-io/superduper/docs/explanations/serialization.md

 # Serialization

-SuperDuperDB makes extensive use of various serialization techniques in Python, in order to save the following objects to the `Datalayer`, which inherit from `superduperdb.core.base.Component`
+SuperDuperDB makes extensive use of various serialization techniques in Python, in order to save the following objects to the `DB`, which inherit from `superduperdb.container.base.Component`

 - [Models](models)
 - [Vector Indexes](vectorsearch)